Sul Maestro Sacconi, Wanna Zambelli ha rilasciato questa testimonianza nella pubblicazione

 He would have liked for me to come with him to America to learn restoration, but I felt at the time that I bad too little experience, and I was also insecure and convinced that I would never have been able to live up to the esteem he had for me.
 I gave up the opportunity for fear of deluding him, but perhaps also because I was more attracted to the construction of new instruments, even though I understood how moving the work of a restorer could be.
 Sacconi's research, his experiments with varnish – which I followed in Bissolotti's laboratory – his explanations of techniques and also of apparently insignificant details made me understand how things have gotten little by little more complicated since Stradivarius's time; this process has lowered the quality of procedures and substances which were originally simple and natural; and it is that very simplicity and quality that Sacconi, with all his vast knowledge and experience, wanted to recuperate.

-Sacconi was not my teacher, but the few months that I spent with him and the great love for violinmaking that he managed to transmit to me will always make me regret that I wasn't his pupil.
+Sacconi was not my teacher, but the months that I spent with him and the great love for violinmaking that he managed to transmit to me will make me regret ever since I was his pupil.

 Cremona, June 29, 1985